Hethel

-The village gave its name to the former RAF Hethel bomber station, which has been the location of the Head Office and factory of Lotus Cars since the 1960s.
-The Lotus Cars test track uses sections of the old RAF Hethel runway.
+History

+Hethel's name is of Anglo-Saxon origin and derives from the Old English for heather hill.

+In the Domesday Book, Hethel is listed as a settlement of 21 households in the hundred of Humbleyard.
+In 1086, the village was divided between the estates of Roger Bigod and Judicael the Priest.

+Hethel Hall was built in the Seventeenth Century and was demolished in the 1950s.

+On 1 April 1935 the parish was abolished and merged with Bracon Ash.

+Geography

+In 1931 the parish had a population of 118.

 Hethel is noted for containing the oldest known living hawthorn tree in East Anglia and possibly in the United Kingdom (reputed to be more than 700 years old).
-Planted in the 13th century, "Hethel Old Thorn" (a specimen of Common Hawthorn, Crataegus monogyna) is in the village churchyard, which is classified as the smallest reserve under the care of the British Wildlife Trusts partnership..
+Planted in the 13th century, "Hethel Old Thorn" (a specimen of Common Hawthorn, Crataegus monogyna) is in the village churchyard, which is classified as the smallest reserve under the care of the British Wildlife Trusts partnership.

-The name 'Hethel' is derived from the older name 'Het Hill'.
+All Saints' Church

+Hethel's church dates from the medieval period.
+All Saints' is located on Church Road and has been Grade I listed since 1959.
+All Saints' is no longer open for Sunday service.

+All Saints' features an elaborate marble memorial to Miles Branthwaite and his wife, Mary.

 Hethel Airfield

 RAF Hethel was an airfield used by the US during the Second World War, and later by the RAF.
 Located 7 mi south west of Norwich, it was constructed in 1942 for American use and assigned USAAF designation "Station 114".
-From 14 September 1943 though to 12 June 1945, Hethel served as headquarters for the 2nd Combat Bombardment Wing of the 2nd Bomb Division.
+From 14 September 1943 through to 12 June 1945, Hethel served as headquarters for the 2nd Combat Bombardment Wing of the 2nd Bomb Division.

 After the departure of the Americans, it was assigned to RAF Fighter Command.
 On 25 June Polish-manned North American Mustang RAF squadrons moved into the base.
 In mid-1947, Hethel became a Personnel Transit Centre but was transferred to RAF Technical Training Command.
 With the downsizing of the RAF, the field was closed in 1948.
 For many years the base was inactive and abandoned until it was finally sold by the Air Ministry in 1964.

 For a number of years the old airfield Nissen huts were used to house families awaiting re-housing under the post-war building programme.
 Forehoe and Henstead RDC also used part of the area as a store depot.
 With the end of military control, Hethel became the manufacturing and testing site for Lotus Cars.
 The manufacture of vehicles, originally started in the old hangars and workshops, now takes place in several modern buildings.
 Lotus uses parts of the airfield perimeter track and lengths of the main runway as a testing track.